Andalas Grand Mosque: Reconstruction

 The mosque was one of the 608 religious sites in West Sumatra which got destroyed by the 2009 Sumatra earthquakes with a moment magnitude of 7.6.
 Given the alarming condition of the building, the mosque was later dismantled.
 Thus, religious activities in this mosque had been disrupted for a while, including the annual Ramadhan Pesantren during 2010 and 2011.

-Reconstruction of the mosque was done shortly thereafter, whose fees were collected from public assistance sent through Yayasan Satu Untuk Negeri (the One to Home) Foundation of TvOne.
-Reconstruction begun on April 29, 2010 and completed at a cost of 3.25 million rupiah in 2012, and the mosque was officially inaugurated by the Minister of Communication and Information Tifatul Sembiring on March 9, 2012.
+Reconstruction of the mosque was done shortly thereafter and fees were collected from public assistance sent through the Yayasan Satu Untuk Negeri (the One to Home) Foundation of TvOne.
+Reconstruction began on April 29, 2010 and was completed at a cost of 3.25 million rupiah in 2012.
+The mosque was officially inaugurated by the Minister of Communication and Information, Tifatul Sembiring, on March 9, 2012.